itsOliverBott/assign-pr-reviewers/README.md

-# assign-pr-reviewers
+# 🔥 Assign Assign Reviewers to PR

-GitHub Action to assign PR reviewers
+GitHub Action to assign PR reviewers based on list provided